namiri-tech/docs-rdme-ng/docs/GETTING STARTED/getting-started.md

   * **DigiTax Nigeria API hub (You are here 🎉)**
   * [DigiTax Zambia API hub](https://zm.docs.digitax.tech)
 </Accordion>

-> 👍 Welcome to the DigiTax Nigeria API Hub
->
-> Here, you'll:
->
-> * Be introduced to FIRS e-Invoicing System and DigiTax.
-> * Learn how to navigate the API Hub pages - guides and API reference.
-> * Gain

 ## Introduction to FIRS e-Invoicing System and DigiTax